 Attendance.
-Students are expected to attend every class session of the courses in which they are enrolled unless hindered by sickness, a family emergency, a school-sponsored activity, or some other extenuating circumstance.
+Students are encouraged to attend every class session of the courses in which they are enrolled unless hindered by sickness, a family emergency, a school-sponsored activity, or some other extenuating circumstance.
 In such cases, it is the responsibility of the student to notify the instructor as soon as possible of the reason for the absence.
 If the absence is due to a school sponsored activity, the student must consult with the instructor before the absence to determine what arrangements for make-up need to be made.

-It is the responsibility of the instructor to make clear in the course syllabus, which is distributed at the beginning of the semester, the exact attendance requirements for that course.
-It is general institutional policy to allow no more than one absence for any personal reason per course credit hour (e.g. two absences in a two-hour course).
-Tardiness, arriving late or leaving early, may be factored into the counting of absences.
-Students who exceed this limit or violate any other attendance requirements outlined in the syllabus are subject to any of the following: failure of the course, lowering of the final grade in the course, or compensatory work in the course as assigned by the instructor.
-The final decision as to what, if any, action will be taken is up to the instructor, who may consult with the Vice President for Academic Affairs if so desired.
-Students or instructors who encounter difficulties implementing this attendance policy may make appeal to the Vice President for Academic Affairs for resolution.
+It is the responsibility of each instructor to make clear in the course syllabus, which is distributed at the beginning of the semester, the exact attendance requirements for that course and any subsequent penalties that may be imposed for exceeding allowable absences.
+Faculty may choose to consider tardiness, arriving late or leaving early, as a factor in attendance as well.
+The final decision as to what, if any, action will be taken is up to the instructor.
+Students or instructors who encounter difficulties implementing an instructor's attendance policy may make appeal to the Vice President for Academic Affairs for resolution.